Java Media Framework: Versions and licensing

 JMF is available in an all-Java version and as platform-specific "performance packs", which can contain native-code players for the platform, and/or hooks into a multimedia engine specific to that platform.
 JMF 2.0 offers performance packs for Linux, Solaris (on SPARC) and Windows.

 In January 2011, Tudor Holton of Bentokit Project released a Debian package for the JMF to alleviate difficulties that had arisen over time when installing the JMF on Debian and Ubuntu Linux.
 This package does not contain the JMF, but presents the user with the JMF License, retrieves it from the Oracle website, and then installs it.
 A similar Debian package installer for the JMF MP3 Plugin was also built in February 2011.

 Design concepts

-JMF abstracts the media it works with into DataSources (for media being read into JMF) and DataSinks (for data being exported out).
-It does not afford the developer significant access to the particulars of any given format; rather, media is represented as sources (themselves obtained from URL's) that can be read in and played, processed, and exported (though not all codecs support processing and transcoding).
+JMF abstracts the media it works with into javax.media.protocol.DataSources (for media being read into JMF) and javax.media.DataSinks (for data being exported out).
+It does not afford the developer significant access to the particulars of any given format; rather, media is represented as sources (themselves obtained from URLs) that can be read in and played, processed, and exported (though not all codecs support processing and transcoding).

-A Manager class offers static methods that are the primary point-of-contact with JMF for applications.
+A javax.media.Manager class offers static methods that are the primary point-of-contact with JMF for applications.